 Today we campaign peacefully to end all factory farming practices.
-We believe that the biggest cause of cruelty on the planet deserves a focused, specialised approach – so we only work on farm animal welfare.
+We believe that the biggest cause of cruelty on the planet deserves a focused, specialised approach – so we are relentlessly focused on ending factory farming.

 Compassion in World Farming is a registered charity in England and Wales (registered charity number 1095050) and a company limited by guarantee in England and Wales (registered company number 4590804).

 Compassion in World Farming’s Food Business team is working with some of the world’s biggest food companies - retailers, producers and manufacturers.
 The companies we work with are a key part of the drive towards a more ethical and sustainable food supply.
 Our Good Farm Animal Welfare Awards are already benefiting millions of animals each year.
 613 million animals are set to benefit each year as a result of our Good Award winners’ policies.

 There are however, still many challenges we have to face if we are to realise our vision of a world where all farm animals are treated with compassion and respect and where cruel factory farming practices end.